celigo/integrator-extension/README.md

 ```

 #### Integration uninstall function
-Integration uninstall is similar to integration install function.
-Using this we can uninstall each component of integration in a procedural manner.
-The function name has to be set to the uninstallerFunction field of each install step present in an integration.
+Integration uninstall function is similar to integration install function.
+This can be used to uninstall each component of integration in a procedural manner.
+The function name has to be set to the uninstallerFunction field of each install step on an integration.

 ```js
 /*